dotnet/docs-aspire/docs/fundamentals/dashboard/standalone.md

 - [Traces page](explore.md#traces-page)
 - [Metrics page](explore.md#metrics-page)

+Although there is no restriction on where the dashboard is run, the dashboard is designed as a development and short-term diagnosic tool.
+The dashboard persists telemetry in-memory which creates some limitations:

+- Telemetry is automatically removed if [telemetry limits](configuration.md#telemetry-limits) are exceeded.
+- No telemetry is persisted when the dashboard is restarted.

 The dashboard also has functionality for viewing .NET Aspire resources.
 The dashboard resource features are disabled when it is run in standalone mode.
 To enable the resources UI, [add configuration for a resource service](configuration.md#resources).

 ## Send telemetry to the dashboard